henningte/CarbohydratesAromaticsFTIR_R/README.md

 ## Licensing

-Copyright © 2017 Suzanne Hodgkins and Florida State University.
+Copyright: © 2017 Suzanne Hodgkins and Florida State University.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.